TBlauwe/cpp_lib_starter/README.md

 ### CPM Download location

 By default, **[CPM](https://github.com/cpm-cmake/)** download source files in the output directory.
 If you have several projects that use the same libraries, it may be favorable to download them in one place.

 **[CPM](https://github.com/cpm-cmake/)** documentation is far more comprehensive, but you can set the cmake variable `CPM_SOURCE_CACHE` to an adequate location.
-Personally I recommend to set it in your path, rather than in your .cmake files or in your preset.
+Personally, I recommend to set it in your path, rather than in your .cmake files or in your preset.

 ### CCache